-One the saddest stories that is commonly known is the crucifixion of Jesus Christ.
+One of the saddest stories that is commonly known is the crucifixion of Jesus Christ.
 A man came to this Earth and performed miracles and miraculous wonders for the people.
 His intention was to save people from the evil inclinations of the windy Satanic being, which leads to a propagated lie, a blindness, and a perverted perspective of the fulfillment of need and the effects of actions.

 This article uses the context and general implications present in the religion of Christianity.